-The greenback fell broadly following U.S. midterm elections on Tuesday on expectations that the outcome would make further fiscal stimulus measures unlikely.
+The greenback fell sharply following U.S. midterm elections on Tuesday on expectations that the outcome of the vote would make further fiscal stimulus measures unlikely.

-But the currency bounced back and on Friday returned to outperforming most major currencies, underpinned by the robust U.S. economy and rising interest rates.
+But the dollar bounced back and on Friday returned to outperforming most major currencies, underpinned by the robust U.S. economy and rising interest rates.

 “We’re wary of selling the dollar too soon, because the Fed is still hiking rates into a tightening labour market and trade tensions haven’t gone away,” said Kit Juckes, chief FX Strategist at Societe Generale.

 “The U.S.-Chinese wars of words go on, and the idea that a trade deal is almost done and will be rubber-stamped (at the G20) in Buenos Aires seems very optimistic.”